stjudecloud/docs/source/guides/tools/pecan-pie/results.rst

 Gold, Silver, and Bronze medals
 -------------------------------

 Medals are only assigned for coding and splice-related variants in disease predisposition genes.
-Germline medals are only assigned for novel variants or those present in the NHLBI ESP database with a MAF of less than 0.1%.
+Germline medals are only assigned for novel variants or those present in the ExAC (ex-TCGA) database with a MAF no greater than 0.1% (0.001 expressed fractionally).

 Gold medals are assigned to truncations in tumor suppressor genes, hotspots derived from the COSMIC database, as well as perfect matches to variants in the IARC TP53, PCGP, ASU TERT, ARUP RET, and BIC databases.